Lamer87/Space_Engineers_DLC_unlocker/README.md

     So, if the game gets updated, you don't even have to download a new version of the unlocker,
     just run the Tool+C to restore CreamAPI.
     If it detects that CreamAPI is present and ready, it does nothing.
     The only time you need to update the unlocker is when a new DLC is released.

   - Remover `CreamAPI_Tool.cmd + press R`:
     The remover first checks if the game has undergone an update that has already replaced
     the "steam_api64.dll" file or if CreamAPI is still present,
-    then removes everything accordingly to restore the initial situation depending on the specific case.
+    then removes it accordingly, depending on the specific case.

   - The Tool works regardless of the game path,
-    i.e. if you have the game on "C:", "E:\games", "Y:\folder\steam" etc., it works anyway.
+    i.e. if you have the game on "C:\", "E:\games", "Y:\folder\steam" etc., it works anyway.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)